ArpitPShah18/workshopfinder-api/README.md

 # Workshop Finder API

-It provides acccess to the wide range of workshops based on users interest and multiple other parameters.Our API is designed to offer information on various workshops, including art, technology, and more.
+It provides access to a wide range of workshops based on users' interests and multiple other parameters.
+Our API is designed to offer information on various workshops, including art, technology, and more.

 ## Features

 - **GET /workshops**: Retrieve a list of workshops with the ability to filter results based on specific criteria.
+- **GET /workshops/:id**: Retrieve details of a specific workshop by its ID.

 ## Getting Started